ksprptr/preparation-scripts/scripts/nextjs/README.md

 ## What It Does

-This script automates initial project setup for a Next.js + TypeScript project, including:
+This script automates initial project setup for a Next.js project, including:

 - Installs recommended development packages (ESLint, Prettier, Husky, TailwindCSS plugins, etc.)
 - Configures **Prettier** and **ESLint** with sensible defaults